 Think of a dovecote and you may visualise a scene of peace and tranquillity, but look further and you will discover a complex hierarchical society, where birds compete with each other in order to secure the best, sunniest room in the hotel!
-If the guys aren’t strutting their stuff, chest out like a regimental sergeant major, bowing, spinning and cooing at the ladies, they may well be gathering nesting material for partners who have been sitting patiently on perhaps two shiny white eggs.
-Usually mid morning is when the hen gets time off and the cock takes over, then by mid afternoon she will be back, fed and watered ready to continue the 18-20 day sitting.
+If the guys aren’t strutting their stuff, chest out like a regimental sergeant major, bowing, spinning and cooing at the ladies, they may well be gathering nesting material for partners who have been sitting patiently on up to two shiny white eggs.
+Usually mid morning is when the hen gets time off and the cock takes over.
+By mid afternoon she will be back, fed, watered ready to continue the 18-20 day sitting.

-New babies, I here you saying “awe how cute.”
+New babies, I hear you saying “awe how cute!”
 I would have to stop you at this point, as cute they certainly are not.
-The squabs have a beak that looks that big it ought to be supported by scaffolding and fine yellow hair that is far too thin to cover their naked bodies.
+The squabs have a beak that looks as if it ought to be supported by scaffolding and fine yellow hair that is far too thin to cover their naked bodies.
 After the first week of life, things don’t get much better as new quills start to appear, making them resemble porcupines!

 Click image to enlarge

 Dove keeping is a very interesting and enjoyable experience, where you can interact as much or as little as you like.
 It will not be long before your birds will fly to greet you at feeding time.
 You will get to know your birds, most likely by name or personality.

 During the early days the babies are fed a dilute solution produced in the parents’ crop.
 This is called Pigeon Milk.
 The solid (grain) content of this milk is slowly increased and by about 3 – 4 weeks the youngsters are able to feed on their own.
 It is a good job as by this time the frisky parents are ready to start the process all over again!